Program Learning Objectives

 |The Politics of Race, Class, Gender and Sexuality|

-These repeatable WGS courses, if repeated for up to 8 units with different subtitles, can be used to meet WGS Core or Elective requirements.
+This repeatable WGS course, if repeated for up to 8 units with different subtitles, can be used to meet Core or Elective requirements.

 Please check prerequisites.
 Your ability to select specific courses may vary depending upon your major's curriculum requirements.

-A total of 4 units of credit must be earned to meet the 4-unit elective requirement.
+A total of 4 units of credit must be earned to meet the 4 unit course requirement.

-Minor Advisor approval required for this course to count as a WGS elective.
+Minor advisor approval required.
 Approval is dependent on subtitle.
 Contact the department for a list of approved subtitles.